gvmossato/export-chat-gpt/README.md

     * Set the bookmark name as you wish;
     * Paste the copied code in the URL field.

-3. Inside the ChatGPT conversation to export, just click the bookmark from the favorites bar.
+3. Open the ChatGPT conversation to export and just click the bookmark from the favorites bar.

 # :sparkles: Preview

 ![export-chat-gpt-result](https://user-images.githubusercontent.com/41247052/230739351-0b6b87cd-d3b2-4b31-b828-cef36f003d17.png)